 Canva is an amazing online editing tool for creating posters, logos, infographics, and many other designs.
 It’s so easy and convenient to use.
 Because it offers so many ready-to-use templates, vectors, and fonts.
 You can create artwork in less than 30 mins easily.

 Another feature I find very impressive is the auto color-picker tool.
 When you upload an image or select a template, it shows the color tones and suggested colors in the color window.
 This tool really saves your time and your work when you have no idea what colors to use.

 One of the downsides of the free version is that you cannot save the image in high quality.
 If you use it for digital content, go ahead.
-However, for printing in large size, it’s quite tricky.
+However, printing in large sizes, it’s quite tricky.

 Have fun creating!About June Escalada